Western Mountaineering UltraLite Review

 Packed Size

 A common consequence of lots of warm insulation is a larger packed size.
 The UltraLite is no exception.
-Using an aftermarket compression sack we were able to squeeze this bag down to 8.7 liters in total volume.
-This gives it one of the largest packed sizes in this review.
+Using an aftermarket compression sack, we were able to squeeze this bag down to 9 liters in total volume.

-Shoppers should keep in mind, however, that per liter this bag offers unrivaled warmth.
-Moreover, the difference between the biggest and smallest bags in the backpacking sleeping bags review was not especially large.
-When compared to its more distant competitors in the budget backing sleeping bags, the UltraLite and all the other bags in the standard backpacking review are relatively small.
+Shoppers should keep in mind, however, that per liter of pack space, this bag offers unrivaled warmth.
+Moreover, the difference between the biggest and smallest bags in this review was not especially large.
+When compared to more distant competitors, the UltraLite is relatively small.
+Like with weight, we don't think packed size should be anyone's reason to avoid purchasing this high-quality bag.

 Although the UltraLite lacks many of the fancier features of other bags, simpler is sometimes better.
-The absence of an organizational pocket or additional venting zippers helps this bag save weight.
+The absence of an organizational pocket or additional venting zippers was noted (and sometimes missed), but it helps this bag save weight and space in a pack.

-Meanwhile, its only arguably unnecessary feature, a functional draft collar, is the defining characteristic that sets it apart from its closest competitors in terms of warmth and versatility.
+Meanwhile, the only arguably unnecessary feature, a functional draft collar, is the defining characteristic that sets the UltraLite apart from its closest competitors in terms of warmth and versatility.
 Thus, when you consider both the features this bag does and does not have, its overall design makes more and more sense.